Campbelltown City Council regularly seeks grant funding opportunities through both State and Commonwealth government

 The success of the various programs rely heavily on the collaboration of a number of key stakeholders and organisations to deliver quality environmental projects that engage with the community.
 Stakeholders include any person(s) or group with an interest in the project, and may include: state government agencies, community action groups, Aboriginal land councils, local schools and businesses.

 Council has successfully been awarded funding to develop a range of environmental projects, including undertaking works at Council Reserves.
-A list of current grant funding programs can be accessed through the links below.
+A list of grant funding programs can be accessed through the links below.